Skip to content

 C How did you approach designing a pair of spectacles?

 L I really haven't designed anything like this before.
-But I'm always drawing from life, and at the moment when I was thinking about the design, I was drawing a lot of reclining nudes.
+But I'm always doing life drawing, and at the moment when I was thinking about the design, I was drawing a lot of reclining nudes.
 So that became the basis of the inspiration for a pair of spectacles.
 I wanted the spectacles to be a three-dimensional version of my artwork.
 My signature is always the line.
 I love working in the line.
 So it was a simple idea, and it came together in the frame.

 C Presumably you always want to introduce an element of the figurative into what you did?